 Don't prop outside doors or hold the door for someone you don't recognize.
 You can always blame it on dorm safety policy and ask them to use their keycard or have their friend come let them in.

 We already listed this tip in our "Campus Safety" section, but it's so important that we're including a second time.
 Our gut instinct is truly one of the most valuable safety tools we possess.
 Even if you can’t place your finger on a weird feeling, or general uneasiness, it’s important that you take notice of any such sensations and respect them.
 If something doesn’t feel right, you can always pull the plug on the date.

 2) Practice setting and maintaining healthy boundaries.

 Time away at college can mean interacting with the world in an entirely new way, independent of family supervision.
 It is important for students, particularly women, to learn and practice how to find their own voice and be their own advocates.
-Setting healthy limits with friends, family, acquaintances, classmates, and faculty is an important component of this process.
-Read more about how to set effective boundaries.
+Setting healthy limits with friends, family, acquaintances, classmates and faculty is an important component of this process.
+Check out our article on how to set effective boundaries.